-While the media and the Trump administration commonly use the term “collusion”, what they are actually referring to is the idea of coordination between the presidential campaign and Russia to commit certain crimes.
-Such coordination, or agreement, to commit an illegal act is an essential element of conspiracy.
+While the media and the Trump administration commonly use the term “collusion,” what they are actually referring to is conspiracy—the idea that Trump's presidential campaign coordinated with Russia to commit certain crimes.
+Such coordination to commit an illegal act is an essential element of conspiracy.

-To date, no Trump campaign official has been charged with any conspiracy crimes.
+There was no sufficient evidence to charge any Trump campaign officials with any conspiracy crimes.
 However, the charges against 25 of the 26 Russian operatives include conspiracy charges, and the report found that 17 Trump campaign officials and the President interacted with Russians over 100 times.

 Are there any other investigations happening?

-- The U.S. Attorney for the District of Columbia, which is looking into the activities of Russian spy, Maria Butina, as well as the NRA.
+- Maria Butina: The U.S. Attorney for the District of Columbia investigated the activities of Russian spy, Maria Butina, as well as the NRA.
 Maria Butina was sentenced to 18 months in prison for conspiring to act as a Russian agent.

-- The U.S. Attorney for the Eastern District of Virginia, which is investigating former National Security Advisor Michael Flynn’s lobbying on behalf of Turkey, as well as a Russian involved in the Internet Research Agency that ran targeted social media campaigns.
+- Foreign lobbying: The U.S. Attorney for the Eastern District of Virginia is investigating former National Security Advisor Michael Flynn’s lobbying on behalf of Turkey

-- New York City, New York State, and a handful of state attorneys general are also exploring potential tax crimes by the Trump family and the Trump Organization, Trump Foundation financials, and potential violations of the Emoluments Clause of the U.S. Constitution.
+- Potential tax crimes in the Trump family and violations of the Emoluments Clause of the U.S. Constitution.